-We are at The New Yorker Festival and the magazine’s sometime acerbic “Critic at Large” Adam Gopnik (you know, the one who just goes on and on and on in print, but he is genuinely fun here) is interviewing the great conductor Lydia Tár who is played to the hilt by Blanchett.
+We are at The New Yorker Festival, and the magazine’s acerbic “Critic at Large” Adam Gopnik (you know, the one who goes on and on and on in print, but he is genuinely fun here) is interviewing the great conductor Lydia Tár who is played to the hilt by Blanchett.

-- Lydia is the principal conductor at the Berlin Philharmonic, an astonishing and highly unlikely achievement for a woman in a profession where male dominance at the podium is the ultra-norm.
+- Lydia is the principal conductor at the Berlin Philharmonic, an astonishing and improbable achievement for a woman in a profession where male dominance at the podium is the ultra-norm.
 It may help that she is a self-professed U-Haul lesbian, and her wife (the wonderful Nina Hoss) is the orchestra’s chief violinist.

 - Is Lydia supposed to be the musical equivalent of queer filmmaker extraordinaire Céline Sciamma?

-- Lydia is supposed to be an EGOT (Emmy, Grammy, Oscar, Tony) but this factoid only semi-blends with the person we see in the theatre.
+- Lydia is supposed to be an EGOT (Emmy, Grammy, Oscar, Tony), but this factoid only semi-blends with the person we see in the theatre.
 A person who seems more at home doing ethnographic research up the Amazon and enthralls us with the details of her highly technical findings.

-- Lydia, it transpires, was mentored by the great Leonard Bernstein (we see a lot of him on tape) and like him, she has a passion for Mahler.
+- Lydia, it transpires, was mentored by the great Leonard Bernstein (we see a lot of him on tape), and like him, she has a passion for Mahler.
 She has recorded all of “them” except for Symphony No. Five, the recording of which will complete the boxed set and takes up most of the rest of the movie.

-- This is the first clue that everything is not what it seems in this (supposedly) well-researched film.
+- This anachronism is the first clue that everything is not what it seems in this (supposedly) well-researched film.

 - Worst masturbation scene.
 So bad that you gradually supplanted the masturbator and his unfortunate date with the actors playing them (Jackie Earl Haley and Jane Adams, respectively), felt sorry for them, and hated the less-than-enlightened director for putting them in this position.

 The same thing happens here.
 After the interview, Lydia is off to Julliard to teach a class in conducting.
-However, this is just an opportunity for Field (through Lydia) to give us his weigh-in on the whole Cancel Culture thing.
+However, this is just an opportunity for Field (through Lydia) to give us his weigh-in on the Cancel Culture thing.
 So, he presents us with an easy target for Lydia to take down.
-He gives us a student who identifies as BIPOC pangender (I mean, give us a break, “he/she/they” even has a nervous tick!) and, therefore, does not feel comfortable with cis white male composers such as Bach.
+He provides us with a student who identifies as BIPOC pangender (I mean, give us a break, “he/she/they” even has a nervous tick!) and, therefore, does not feel comfortable with cis white male composers such as Bach.
 It’s an easy set-up so Lydia can take this brat down a peg or two and for Field to get a liberal automatic response from his well-heeled audience.
-In fact, Blanchett could just as well be Frances McDormand when she similarly eviscerated the Catholic priest in Martin McDonagh’s equally gratuitous “Three Billboards”.
-The sheer stupidity of this teacher-student back-and-forth is even expanded later in the movie when the authorities in Berlin take seriously a blatantly edited video of the teaching session.
-One that makes Lydia out to the villain.
+Blanchett could just as well be Frances McDormand when she similarly eviscerated the Catholic priest in Martin McDonagh’s equally gratuitous “Three Billboards.”
+The sheer stupidity of this teacher-student back-and-forth is expanded later in the movie when the authorities in Berlin take seriously a blatantly edited video of the teaching session.
+One that makes Lydia out to be the villain.